PoojithaAlam/PoojithaAlam/README.md

 ## 🧑‍💻 About Me

 I'm a passionate full stack developer and aspiring ML/AI engineer actively looking for opportunities to build intelligent and impactful products.
-I enjoy designing user-centered web experiences, building scalable backend systems, and applying machine learning through hands-on projects and certifications.
+I enjoy designing user-centered web experiences, building scalable backend systems, and applying machine learning through hands-on projects.
 I thrive in fast-moving, collaborative environments that focus on innovation and purpose-driven work.

 ---